Iñigo Vélez: Coaching career

 On 13 May 2016, Vélez was appointed manager of amateurs UD Aretxabaleta.
 On 2 June 2018, he signed with SD Amorebieta in the same capacity.
 With a 1–0 playoff win at CD Badajoz on 22 May 2021, he guided the team to the second division for the first time in their history.

 Vélez was dismissed by Amorebieta on 8 March 2022.
 Nearly one year later, he became CD Lugo's fourth coach of the campaign.

 On 16 June 2023, having been unable to prevent the Galicians' relegation, Vélez signed as new coach of SD Ponferradina, who also went down to Primera Federación.
 He was relieved of his duties the following 18 March, after a run of one win in the last five games.

 On 22 December 2024, Vélez replaced Abel Gómez at the helm of Recreativo de Huelva also in the third tier.
 The following 23 April, he was himself dismissed with the club in the relegation zone.

+Vélez was appointed manager of FC Cartagena on 18 February 2026.